t0mf/Parking-Lot-Scheduler/README.md

 ### Output files explained

-The program has five output files, example files provided at /Parking-Lot-Scheduler/Example Input-Output Files/ :
+The program has five output files, example files provided at /Parking-Lot-Scheduler/output-files/ :

 1. calFile.csv
     - The purpose of the calFile is to import it into an excel template so that there is a nice-looking schedule that can be sent to all the team members